opendocsg/slw-judgments-backfill/2015_SGHC_135/report.md

 **_Burden of proof of purpose of payment received_**

 13     The burden of proof was argued at some length by the Plaintiff.
 The Plaintiff relied on cases in which it was held that the burden of proof of discharge or repayment was on the part of the defendant: _Ma Ong Kee_ which cited _Wee Yue Chew_.
-The latter case was considered in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branc h v Motorola Elec tronic s Pte Ltd_ [2011] 2 SLR 63 (“ _Cooperatieve Centrale_ ”) where the Court of Appeal noted (at [31]):
+The latter case was considered in _Cooperatieve Centrale Raiffeisen-Boerenleenbank BA (trading as Rabobank International), Singapore Branc h v Motorola Elec tronic s Pte Ltd_ <span class="citation">[2011] 2 SLR 63</span> (“ _Cooperatieve Centrale_ ”) where the Court of Appeal noted (at [31]):

  In civil trials, the pleadings are central in determining the occurrence of the burden of proof, because the pleadings state the material facts establishing the legal elements of a claim or a defence: Pinsler, Evidenc e and the Litigation Proc ess (LexisNexis, 3rd Ed, 2010) at para 12.33; Phipson on Evidenc e (Hodge M Malek gen ed) (Sweet & Maxwell, 17th ed, 2009) (" Phipson ") at para 6-06.
-The legal burden of proving a pleaded defence rests on the proponent of the defence, unless the defence is a bare denial of the claim: Currie v Dempsey [1967] 2 NSWR 532 at 539, followed by the Singapore High Court in Wee Yue Chew v Su Sh-Hsyu [2008] 3 SLR(R) 212 at [3].
+The legal burden of proving a pleaded defence rests on the proponent of the defence, unless the defence is a bare denial of the claim: Currie v Dempsey [1967] 2 NSWR 532 at 539, followed by the Singapore High Court in Wee Yue Chew v Su Sh-Hsyu <span class="citation">[2008] 3 SLR(R) 212</span> at [3].
 This rule is consistent with the general principle underlying ss 103 and 105 of the Evidence Act, viz , that he who asserts must prove.
 As stated by Lord Maugham in Joseph Constantine

  Steamship Line, Limited v Imperial Smelting Corporation, Limited [1942] AC 154 (" Constantine ") at 174: